-I am currently working on a new book about medieval conversion experience, tentatively titled Convert Orthodoxies, which will consider how and why medieval Jewish converts to Christianity – in a wide range of places and times, from 12th and 13th century France and England to 15th century Spain – became important and influential spokesmen for their adopted religion.
-I also continue to be interested in the literary genre of medieval dream vision, which was the subject of my earliest publications, and some recent articles connect to that interest.
+I am currently working on a new book tentatively titled The Perpetual Convert: The Identity Politics of Medieval European Religious Conversion, which considers both fictional/poetic representations of conversion and the (mostly Latin) writings of medieval Jewish converts to Christianity.
+Conversion experience and its representation provide a kind of X-ray of how medieval subjects conceive their (religious, racial, class, gender, sexual) identities within a broader socio-political field.
+I also continue to be interested in the literary genre of medieval dream vision, which was the subject of my earliest publications.
 And I have recently published on how medieval material gets taken up on the Internet – specifically in the form of erotic stories addressed to an audience (primarily) made up of gay men.

 I teach courses that include the whole range of medieval writing in English (from Beowulf to Chaucer to fifteenth-century drama and poetry) and in the continental European languages.
 A particular interest in my teaching is medieval religious interaction (among Christians, Jews, Muslims, and pagans), and I also teach the English Department’s courses on “the literature of the Bible.”
 I have, as well, longstanding teaching interest in the history of the English language, and in literary theory, especially feminist and queer theory.